-All parents of students under the age of 16 must agree to monitor their online activity with DJW tutors.
+All parents of students under the age of 16 must agree to monitor their online activity with DJW tutors, management and other students.

-Under no circumstances must a tutor at DJW contact a student under the age of 16 unless it is directly inclusive on the modules, work set along with respect of supporting the wellbeing and progression of the student.
+Under no circumstances must a tutor or older student at DJW contact a student under the age of 16 unless it is directly inclusive on the modules, work set along with respect of supporting the wellbeing and progression of the student.
 Parents must also be aware of any communications taking place outside of normal teaching hours.

-Under no circumstances must a tutor include personal information, images or footage which is not within the content of the work set by DJW and must not request any information from a student which holds no relevance to the work set by DJW.
+Under no circumstances must a tutor include personal information, images or footage which is not within the context of the work set by DJW and must not request any information from a student which holds no relevance to the work set by DJW.